rebeccaherman1/MMM_Analysis/README.md

 * bring the historical pr and ts files over
 * add a T field to all data files, and modify script to do such
 * clean Sahel_2 and also turn it into a function for better bootstrapping.
+* make figs for "Vanilla" AMIP runs
+* make PS figs for R runs
+* find but in PS figs code

 # Accessing the Data
 Observed JAS area-averaged Sahel precipitation (from